Code::Stats plugins

 JetBrains IDEs

-To install, use the IDE's builtin package manager, click on "Browse repositories…" and search for Code::Stats or CodeStats.
+To install, use the IDE's builtin package manager and search for code stats, CodeStats, or Code::Stats depending on what JetBrains feels like that day — they like to change the plugin search functionality from time to time.
+Just make sure the plugin has our website icon to ensure you install the correct one.
 After installation, go to Settings → Other Settings → Code::Stats and insert your API key.

 Link to the plugin on JetBrain's site.